osteele/blog.osteele.com/_posts/2008-01-17-programmers-pyramid.md

 ---
-description: Programmer's should read to learn how to write (with picture)
+description: Programmers should read to learn how to write (with picture)
 date: '2008-01-17 13:10:07'
 layout: post
 slug: programmers-pyramid